 Battery life (depends on model), inconsistent coverage versus promises from some manufacturers.

-In conclusion, with the number and variety of surfaces and spaces to be disinfected, it’s important to understand what is different types of sprayers and foggers and what is available to thoroughly, and comprehensively ensure your environment is safer, and as quick as possible.
+In conclusion, with the number and variety of surfaces and spaces to be disinfected, it’s important to understand what is different types of sprayers and foggers, how does a disinfectant fogger work and what is available to thoroughly, and comprehensively ensure your environment is safer, and as quick as possible.

 We encourage you to reach out and ask questions, based on your needs.
 We are happy to consult and do the needs analysis to understand your challenges.